Exclusive: Hyundai plans to shift some small car output to Mexico next year - sources

 The automaker also said it is considering introducing subcompact SUV models in South Korea, the United States and Europe.
 It currently only has subcompact SUV models in markets such as China and India but the segment has become increasingly popular with consumers in more developed economies too.

-High labor costs and the small size of the domestic market have discouraged Hyundai and Kia from adding capacity in South Korea for over a decade.
+High labour costs and the small size of the domestic market have discouraged Hyundai and Kia from adding capacity in South Korea for over a decade.

 Demand for subcompact cars has been weak, with Hyundai exporting 94 percent of the Accents made at home and Kia shipping 97 percent of its Rio production overseas.
 Last year, Hyundai sold 61,486 Accents in the United States, and 18,280 in South Korea.